Harris girds for battle with Trump over union workers and their Big Labor bosses

 Then there was Harris' selection of Minnesota Gov. Tim Walz as her running mate.
 His plain-speaking Midwestern style, football coach persona and worn flannel shirts represent an appeal to lunch-pail voters.
 A Harris campaign official said it was no coincidence that Walz's first solo trip of the campaign was to rally members of the American Federation of State, County and Municipal Employees at their international convention in Los Angeles.
 And not insignificantly, Walz, a former high school teacher, is himself a card-carrying union member of a union — the American Federation of Teachers.

-Ultimately, the labor vote is likely to follow the candidate workers feel can best address the economic of the working class.
-Harris will almost certainly win the labor vote, but what will really matter is Trump's ability to cut into her margins with economic appeals to working-class voters, likely on immigration and trade.
+Ultimately, the labor vote is likely to follow the candidate workers feel can best address the economic concerns of the working class.
+Harris will almost certainly win the labor vote, but what will really matter is Trump's ability to cut into her margins with appeals to working-class voters on issues like immigration and trade.

 Robert Forrant, a historian of the American labor movement, says the Harris campaign recognizes this, and it's making those economic concerns part of her message.